RECIPE - Massaman Curry Paste

-Place the toasted ground spices, roasted aromatics (shallots garlic etc) into a food processor along with the soaked lime leaf, fresh cilantro (including the roots and stems), the peanut oil and the salt.
+Place the toasted ground spices, roasted aromatics (shallots garlic etc) into a food processor along with the soaked lime leaf, fresh cilantro (including the roots and stems), the 1 tbsp of oil and the salt.
 Blitz until you have a course paste.

 Add in the shrimp paste and blitz until smooth.

 The paste will keep for a month in the fridge or in the freezer for a year.

 - 5 chilies will give you a very mild curry paste, 10 will give it a bit of a kick, but still mild compared to most Thai curries.